Categorical braid group actions and cactus groups: Abstract

 \section{Abstract}

 Let $\fg$ be a semisimple simply-laced Lie algebra of finite type.
 Let $\cC$ be an abelian categorical representation of the quantum group $U_q(\fg)$ categorifying an integrable representation $V$.
-The Artin braid group $B$ of $\fg$ acts on $D^b(\cC)$ by Rickard complexes, providing a triangulated equivalence $ \Theta_{w_0}:D^b(\cC_\mu) \to D^b(\cC_{w_0(\mu)}), $ where $\mu$ is a weight of $V$ and $\Theta_{w_0}$ is a positive lift of the longest element of the Weyl group.
+The Artin braid group $B$ of $\fg$ acts on $D^b(\cC)$ by Rickard complexes, providing a triangulated equivalence

+where $\mu$ is a weight of $V$, and $\Theta_{w_0}$ is a positive lift of the longest element of the Weyl group.

 We prove that this equivalence is t-exact up to shift when $V$ is isotypic, generalising a fundamental result of Chuang and Rouquier in the case $\fg=\fsl_2$.
 For general $V$, we prove that $\Theta_{w_0}$ is a perverse equivalence with respect to a Jordan-H\"older filtration of $\cC$.